Top 5 mistakes I've made as an angel investor

 This is a tricky one and one that can be difficult to spot, other than with the benefit of hindsight.
 But if the founders are not passionate about the problem they are solving, they probably won’t have the stamina needed to take it through the tough times that will inevitably come.

 As it turned out they were more interested in building a startup than they were in solving the problem they were building the startup around.
-This led to the founders not having a strong enough vision, pivoting one too many times.
-The result was founders running out of both money and energy, followed by the decision to shut down the company (which by the way was the right decision).
+This led to the founders not having a strong enough vision, and pivoting one too many times.
+The result was founders ran out of both money and energy, followed by the decision to shut down the company (which by the way was the right decision).

-This is the mistake that I have spent the most time thinking about, because it’s the one where the solution is the least obvious to me.
+This is the mistake that I have spent the most time thinking about because it’s the one where the solution is the least obvious to me.
 What I’ve landed on is to update the vetting process that I use to decide which startups to invest in.
-I’ve specifically added a couple of questions to the script I use when speaking with founders to dig deeper into the founders motivations to start a startup.
+I’ve specifically added a couple of questions to the script I use when speaking with founders to dig deeper into the founder's motivations to start a startup.

 4. Not thinking hard enough about how big the startup can become